oracle/docker-images/NoSQL/README.md

 ```

 **Note**:  By default, the KVLite store created has a size of `10GB`, use `--env KV_STORAGESIZE=N` to override that.
-The value of N is in GB and must be >= 1
+The value of `N` is in gigabytes and must be greater than 1GB.

 In a second shell, run the NoSQL command to ping the kvlite store
 instance: